🖼️

 To start, we need to create all the database entities required for a new product: items, touchpoints, payment providers, contents, etc. Most likely this will be done by the KASKO team and you should receive only the touchpoint id, public key, plugin id and private key for publishing the application to KASKO platform.
 Please reach out to the KASKO team if you are missing any of these!

-Afterward, you can proceed with cloning either the external example app (react).
+Afterward, you can proceed with cloning either the (react).
 This will serve as the base for the project.

-Assuming that the external example app will be used as the base, these are the next steps:
+Assuming that the will be used as the base, these are the next steps:

 1. create .env file and copy .env.example file's content to it